19TH BOMB GROUP

 (Previously the 40th Recon.
 Squadron)

-On the morning of 31 May 1941, 21 of the 19th Bombardment Groups B-17 Flying Fortresses were flown from March Field to Hamilton Field near San Francisco.
+On 13/14 May 1941, twenty one of the 19th Bombardment Groups B-17 Flying Fortresses were flown from March Field to Hamilton Field near San Francisco.
 Later that same evening, the B-17s left for a 2,400 mile flight to Hickam Field, in Hawaii.
 A now famous B-17D, "Swoose" was one of these aircraft.
 "Swoose" is now located in the National Air and Space Museum in Washington, USA.

 This was the first mass flight of land based aircraft to make the trip and the first time that the United States had flown land-based aircraft to reinforce an overseas base.
 The airplanes arrived at Hickam in 13 hours and 10 minutes.

 The 19th Bomb Group

 The first B-17 Flying Fortresses to be based in Australia were 14 early model Flying Fortresses of the 19th Bomb Group which had been evacuated from Del Monte air field in the Philippines.
 They began arriving at Batchelor airfield in the Northern Territory on 17 December 1941.
 Some of the more war-weary B-17's were sent south to Laverton in Victoria for major overhauls.
 These B-17's started to fly bombing missions against Tulagi and other targets in the Solomons from their new base in Townsville.
 They would also drop supplies to allied forces in the Celebes.
 They would either stage through Port Moresby or Batchelor for these missions.